spatie/laravel-backup/README.md

     'clean' => [
         /*
         * The clean command will remove all backups on all configured filesystems
-        * that are older then this amount of days.
+        * that are older than this amount of days.
         */
         'maxAgeInDays' => 90,
     ],